catseye/SixtyPical/doc/SixtyPical.md

 Types
 -----

-There are five TYPES in SixtyPical:
+There are seven *types* in SixtyPical:

 *   bit (2 possible values)
 *   byte (256 possible values)
 *   byte table (256 entries, each holding a byte)
+*   word (65536 possible values)
+*   word table (256 entries, each holding a word)
 *   routine (code stored somewhere in memory, read-only)
 *   vector (address of a routine)

 Memory locations
 ----------------

-A primary concept in SixtyPical is the MEMORY LOCATION.
-At any given point in time during execution, each memory location is either UNINITIALIZED or INITIALIZED.
+A primary concept in SixtyPical is the *memory location*.
+At any given point in time during execution, each memory location is either *uninitialized* or *initialized*.
 At any given point in the program text, too, each memory location is either uninitialized or initialized.
 Where-ever it is one or the other during execution, it is the same in the corresponding place in the program text; thus, it is a static property.